fenago/puppet-course/advanced/md/Lab_2.md

 -----------------------------------------------

-Arrays are a powerful feature in Puppet; wherever[]{#id325420295 .indexterm} you want to perform the same operation on a list of things, an array may be able to help.
+Arrays are a powerful feature in Puppet; wherever you want to perform the same operation on a list of things, an array may be able to help.
 You can create an array just by putting its content in square brackets: